wokwi/wokwi-docs/docs/parts/board-ssd1306.md

 | VCC  | Supply voltage | 5V              |
 | SCL  | I2C clock line | A5              |
 | SDA  | I2C data line  | A4              |

-The default I2C address of the SSD1306 module is 0x3c (60).

 ## Attributes